naritakn/almaqso/README.md

 ### CASA Modules

 - analysisUtilities
-- UVMultiFit  If you use CASA 6, you should switch the branch to `develop` to build properly.
+- UVMultiFit: (optional) When you run analysis with `mode='aftercal'` or `mode='all'` (this means that you run Step 5), this is needed.
+If you use CASA 6, you should switch the branch to `develop` to build properly.

 Details (e.g., how to install and modify) are described in [Pre-requisites](PreRequisites.md).